Watch the video below - Jim plays 'Woman called Mary' in the key of E by Lightnin' Hopkins

 I often play it open and run up from the 1st to the 2nd fret to complete the chord again.

-There are many chord inversions for A major, but there are not that often used for a basic acoustic blues guitar song.
+There are many inversions for A blues chords, but there are not that often used for a basic acoustic blues guitar song.
 It's probably best if you explore them yourself and experiment with the sound to see if it fits in with what you're trying to do.

 The whole idea of exploring the old style acoustic blues is to find out what the old guys did and try to integrate the techniques into your own guitar music, constantly trying to keep that old flavor that makes the blues what it is.